leonmeka/func/README.md

 Func is built around the concept of functions.
 A function is a mathematical relation that maps a set of inputs to a set of outputs.
 In the context of Func, a function takes a single argument `x: number` and returns a single value `y: number`: `f: (x: number) => number`.

 > [!NOTE]
-> Note, that a function can be anything from a simple linear to a complex trigonometric function.
+> Note that a function can be anything from a simple linear or quadratic function to more complex functions (e.g., trigonometric functions, exponential functions, etc.).

 ### Animations